 Welcome to Thoughts on the Market.
 I'm Mike Wilson, Chief Investment Officer and Chief U.S. Equity Strategist for Morgan Stanley.
 Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
-It's Monday, September 28th, at 10:00 a.m. in New York.
+It's Monday, November 23rd, at 12:30pm in New York.
 So let's get after it.

 Thanks for listening.
-If you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts App.
+If you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts app.
 It helps more people to find the show.